xg590/tutorials/VR/README.md

    3.2 Delete foo.h and foo.cpp in the src folder and delete the binary folder

    3.3 Reopen UE and the project will rebuild
+4. Cannot preview in Unreal Engine

+   4.1 Enable plugin Oculus VR if you see a greyed VR Preview

+   4.2 Restart VR headset and enable Oculus Link

+   4.3 Then relaunch Unreal Engine Editor